SamVanheer/Quake/README.md

 OpenAL provides a cross-platform sound API.
 This implementation is based on the Wave sound system implementation so there is a small amount of latency.

+## Converted QuakeC game code to C++.

+The QuakeC game code is now implemented in C++ to allow direct use of engine APIs, as well as better ways to handle some things like animation.
+This change removes the last remaining roadblock preventing a 64 bit engine build from working.

 ## More work to be done.

 # Original readme.txt contents